 Emotions are high during moving.
 Optimism and good humor help most of all.
 I look around me at all the boxes and tell myself unpacking will be just like Christmas, that it will be done someday – sooner or later, one way or another.

 Is there a move in your future?
 What are your priorities to make the move go more smoothly?
 What can you do to make your new home age-friendly?
+What do you think are the keys to successfully relocating after 60?
 Please share your thoughts below!